ME-NeuralFMU from the Modelica Conference 2021

 The function plot_friction_model() compares the friction model of the realFMU, simpleFMU and neuralFMU.
 For this, the velocity and force from the simulation data of the realFMU is needed.
 The force data is calculated with the extracted last layer of the neuralFMU to the real velocity in line 9 by iterating over the vector velReal.
 In the next rows, the velocity and force data (if available) for each of the three FMUs are combined into a matrix.
 The first row of the matrix corresponds to the later x-axis and here the velocity is plotted.
 The second row corresponds to the y-axis and here the force is plotted.
 This matrix is sorted and plotted by the first entries (velocity) with the function sortperm().
 The graph with at least three graphs is plotted in line 33.
 As output this function has the forces of the neuralFMU.

-function plot_friction_model(realSimData, netBottom, forces)
+function plot_friction_model!(realSimData, netBottom, forces)

 linestyles = [:dot, :solid]

-velReal = fmi2GetSolutionValue(realSimData, "mass.v")
+velReal = getValue(realSimData, "mass.v")

-forceReal = fmi2GetSolutionValue(realSimData, "mass.f")
+forceReal = getValue(realSimData, "mass.f")

 push!(forces, zeros(length(velReal)))